-There is a four-stage moderation process, depending on the programme and what has been agreed in the Collaborative Operative Delivery Plan.
+There is a four-stage moderation process, depending on the programme and what has been agreed with the CPL.
 Normally the process will involve:

 - 1. Internal moderation within each college for all programmes and modules. - 2.
 Cross college moderation for all programmes with modules taught at more than one College. - 3.
 Moderation by University of Hertfordshire subject specialists/Subject Advisors on all Programmes. - 4.
 External Examiner moderation for all programmes with Level 5 or above modules and other programmes if they have an External Examiner.